Naila-Srivastava/Covid19-Clinical-Trials-Analysis/README.md

 * Add machine learning to predict trial outcomes or estimate completion times
 * Integrate Natural Language Processing (NLP) to analyze trial descriptions and titles
 * Create a real-time dashboard using live data sources (e.g., ClinicalTrials.gov API)
-* Deploy this as a web app for researchers, policymakers, and science nerds 💉🌍
+* Deploy this as a web app for researchers and policymakers 💉🌍

 ## 🙌 Acknowledgments
 Huge thanks to the open-source community and dataset contributors.